-If you are a small business consumer (with 10 employees or fewer) and considering whether to enter into a new contract for your landline or a mobile service, the provider must give you key information about the contract before you sign up.
+If you are a small business consumer (with ten employees or fewer) and considering whether to enter into a new contract for your landline or a mobile service, the provider must give you key information about the contract before you sign up.

 Don't forget to consider whether any additional charges apply within the contract you are planning to enter into.
 These could include costs for additional parts of the service, costs to leave the service early, costs for paper billing, and costs for not providing sufficient notice if you cancel your service or switch provider.

 Automatically renewable contracts (ARCs) are contracts that automatically roll forward to a new minimum contract period - with penalties for leaving - unless the customer actively opts out of the renewal.

 If you are a small business (with ten employees or fewer) with landline and/or broadband services, your provider is not entitled to renew your contract term automatically - it must obtain your consent for every new minimum contract period.
 Ofcom banned automatically renewable contracts for residential and small business consumers from December 2012.

 Businesses with more than ten employees should check their terms carefully to see if they are automatically renewable before signing up.
 Where existing contracts contain automatic renewal terms these businesses may want to contact their provider and discuss the renewing of any minimum contract period.

 You should pay particular attention to the length of the contract, or 'minimum contract period' when choosing a service and provider.
 This is the minimum length of time you must take the services you sign up for.

 If you cancel your services before this minimum date has elapsed, you may have to pay early termination charges.
 These charges could be substantial, and you should check your contract terms and conditions when signing up.

 You should also be aware of the notice period you need to give if cancelling or switching your services.
 If you are switching to a new mobile provider using the Auto-Switch process, your current provider must not charge you for notice period running after the switch date.